cwarden45/QCarray_SuperPop/README.md

 Most dependencies are available in this [Docker image](https://hub.docker.com/r/cwarden45/hpv-project/).

 0) Genotypes need to be defined and exported from GenomeStudio.
-Please add the following columns to the FinalReport: "Allele1 - Plus", "Allele2 - Plus", "Chr", "Position", "B Allele Freq", and "Log R Ratio" (the last two used for QC plots but not strictly needed for ethnicity assignments).
+Please add the following columns to the FinalReport: "Allele1 - Plus", "Allele2 - Plus", "Chr", "Position", "B Allele Freq", and "Log R Ratio" (the last two used for QC plots but not strictly needed for super-population assignments).
 In GenomeStudio 2.0, Final Reports can be exported using **Analysis --> Reports --> Report Wizard**

 The cluster file to define QCarray genotypes is available here: https://support.illumina.com/array/array_kits/infinium-qc-array-kit/downloads.html .